 In 2012, Air Combat Command requested the testing of a 600-US-gallon (2,300 l; 500 imp gal) external fuel tank which would extend the A-10's loitering time by 45-60 minutes; flight testing of such a tank had been conducted in 1997 but did not involve combat evaluation.
 Over 30 flight tests were conducted by the 40th Flight Test Squadron to gather data on the aircraft's handling characteristics and performance across different load configurations.
 It was reported that the tank slightly reduced stability in the yaw axis, but there was no decrease in aircraft tracking performance.

 This particular 1:72 scale replica of a USAF Fairchild Republic A-10C Thunderbolt II ground attack aircraft that was attached to the 190th Fighter Squadron "Skull Bangers", Idaho Air National Guard, during May 2021 and commemorating the 75th anniversary of a D-Day inspired P-47 scheme.
-Now in stock!
+Sold Out!

 Dimensions: